intermine/im-docs/docs/intermine/upgrade.rst

 This is a non-disruptive release.

-It containing some bug fixes related to ncbi-gff bio source and few requests from ThaleMine.
+It contains some bug fixes related to ncbi-gff bio source and few improvements from ThaleMine.

 You can build your mine using Gradle wrapper 4.9.
 To update the version, run the following command in your InterMine instance directory: